openshift/enhancements/enhancements/microshift/microshift-apiserver-custom-certs.md

 1. Device Administrator configures `namedCertificates` in the Microshift configuration yaml file (/etc/microshift/config.yaml).
 1. Device Administrator start/restarts MicroShift
 1. During startup the certifates paths will be checked and validated. in case of an error service will produce clear error log and if the file is missing it will exit.
-1. Certificates will be passed to the tls-sni-cert-key command line flag preceding all the other certificates.
+1. Certificates will be passed to the tls-sni-cert-key as apiserver command line option preceding all the other certificates.
 1. kube-apiserver picks up the certificates and start serving them on the configured SNI.

 ### Topology Considerations